mchristenson/albacore/README.md

 # albacore

 - Version 0.0
+  - Update 3.11.15
+    - Added a Refresh Button to load JSON Array of Surf Spot Data on every Surf Spot Page
+    - Added an Asynchronus connection to the Magic Seaweed API to generate Surf Spot Data

   - Update 3.6.15
     - Setup a List of Surf Spots on the Homepage which are selectable.
 When a cell is selected, the application opens a page - currently empty - with information regarding that spot.
     - Added some animations and color to the app